What does “akachan” mean in Japanese?

 - akachan – 赤ちゃん (あかちゃん) : a noun meaning ‘baby’ in Japanese.
 This can also work as plural.
 Learn more about Japanese plural.

 Native speakers use this noun to refer to a baby or babies in Japanese.
-It’s also worth mentioning here that they don’t use this noun to refer to a family member, lover, or someone very close to them like English speakers sometimes do.
+It’s also worth mentioning here that this noun cannot refer to someone who is in a romantic relationship with someone else.
+So, its usage is a bit different from those of the English noun, “baby”, I think.

-The definition and meaning are very simple and clear, I think.
-To understand this noun more clearly, however, let me explain its components in detail, one by one.
+The definition and meaning are very simple and clear.
+To understand this noun more clearly, however, let me explain its grammatical components in detail, one by one.

 - aka – 赤 (あか) : a noum meaning ‘red’ in Japanese.

-From these two components, we can understand that “akachan” is literally a word to call something red friendly.
-Perhaps, this literal interpretation sounds a bit weird.
-We can, however, find a red color on the face of a baby as the skin is still very thin.
-This seems to be the reason Japanese people started to use the word meaning ‘red’ to refer to a baby or babies in the Japanese language.
+These two components tell us that “akachan” is literally a word to friendly call something red.
+This literal interpretation is a bit weird, but still understandable, I think.
+We can easily find a red color on the face of a baby as the skin is still very thin.
+This seems to be the reason Japanese people started to use the word which means ‘red’ in Japanese to refer to babies.

-Then, let me explain how to use “akachan” through the example sentences below.
+So far, I’ve explained the definition and meaning of “akachan” together with its grammatical components.
+Then, let me explain how to use it through the example sentences below.

 Example #1: how to say “baby” in Japanese